If you want to learn about commercial real estate, you’ve come to the right place.

 Where to Find Commercial Real Estate Listings

 In residential real estate, there is a single multiple listing service where all available property in a particular area is listed.
 Unfortunately, this is not true in commercial real estate.
-First, while there are several websites that list commercial property for sale, there is no one single MLS where they all must be listed.
+First, while there are many websites that list commercial property for sale, there is no one single MLS where they all must be listed.
 It is also common for commercial property to be “off market”, but still available for sale or lease.
 This means that the property is available, but only through private channels such as mailing lists or broker networks.
 This can make finding commercial property much more difficult than finding residential property.

 How To Find Commercial Real Estate For Sale

 Finding commercial real estate that is listed for sale can be challenging for the reasons discussed above.
 If you want to find commercial real estate for sale, then hiring a reputable commercial real estate broker is a great way to get access to the private marketing channels and email lists commonly used to market commercial properties.
-Usually commercial real estate for sale will go through these private channels first, before hitting any publicly available commercial real estate listing sites.
+Usually, commercial real estate for sale will go through these private channels first, before hitting any publicly available commercial real estate listing sites.

 Here are some popular commercial real estate listing website where you can browse commercial real estate that is actively and publicly listed for sale: